csprag/reference/reference/static/commands/basics/cd.md

 cd
 -------

-This is my super short description.
+This is my super long description.

 ~~~ bash
 $ cd ~